NURS G290: Advanced Medical Surgical Nursing

 Course Level Student Learning Outcome(s)

-2. Apply the nursing process using informatics and technology to provide safe evidence-based care to critically ill adult patients with multi-system and emergent health problems.
+- Integrate the nursing process using informatics and technology to provide evidence-based care to critically ill patients with multi-system and emergent health problems.

-4. Design safe care of critically ill adult patients with multi-system and emergent health problems that adheres to legal, ethical, and professional standards.
+- Design a plan of care for critically ill adult patients with multi-system and emergent health problems that adheres to legal, ethical, and professional standards.

 Course Objectives

-• 4.
-Identify a specific, measurable, attainable, relevant and time-bound (SMART) goal(s) based on assessment data that could be accomplished through evidence-based nursing intervention(s).
+- Formulate specific, measurable, attainable, relevant and time-bound (SMART) goals based on assessment data.

-• 8.
-Evaluate plan of care based on proposed goals for improvement compared to patient outcomes.
+- Evaluate plan of care based on patient outcomes.

 Lecture Content